cool-RR/cute-wing-stuff/README.markdown

 Suggested key combination: `Alt-Insert I`

+## previous-brace-match ##

+Select the previous pair of braces.

+Similar to Wing's built-in `brace-match`, except it goes backwards instead of going forwards.
+Goes to the nearest pair of braces, whether it's (), [], or {}
+that's before the current caret position, and selects those braces including all their content.

+Known limitation: Doesn't know to ignore braces found in strings.

+Suggested key combination: `Ctrl-Bracketleft`

 ## push-line-to-end ##

 Push the current line to the end, aligning it to right border of editor.